 quality snap shots are not suitable and cannot

-entitles you to free off-peak local bus travel anywhere in England
+you to free off-peak local bus travel anywhere in England (not

 There is a legal

-definition, but in everyday terms we mean the bus services used by
+definition, but in everyday terms it means the bus services used by

 the general public running in towns and cities or linking nearby